dariadementeva/Using-OpenStreetMap-Census-and-Survey-Data-to-Predict-Interethnic-Group-Relations/README.md

 # Notes on Code Re-Use

 You are free to modify or re-use the code for your research purposes.
-If you build up on or inspire from our codebase substantively, we would kindly ask you to cite our paper and acknowledge our contribution to you research application.
+If you build up on or inspire from our codebase substantively, we would kindly ask you to cite our paper and acknowledge our contribution to your research application.